Isaac Deutscher: Move to Britain and journalism (1939–1947)

 He left journalism in 1946–47 to write books.
 Deutscher's name (with the remark "Sympathiser only") subsequently appeared on Orwell's list, a list of people (including many writers and journalists) which George Orwell prepared in March 1949 for the Information Research Department (IRD), a propaganda unit set up at the Foreign Office by the Labour government.
 Orwell considered the listed people to have pro-communist leanings and therefore to be inappropriate to write for the IRD.

+Deutscher became a British subject in 1949, taking his oath of allegiance on 12 May 1949.